Particular/docs.particular.net/nservicebus/upgrades/6to7/index.md

 ## Licensing

 ### Machine wide license locations

 License files be stored on the local file system to be accessed by all endpoints running on this machine.
-By default, NServiceBus endpoints will check the following locations for a `license.xml` file:
+By default, endpoints will check the following locations for a `license.xml` file:

  * `{Environment.SpecialFolder.LocalApplicationData}\ParticularSoftware`
  * `{Environment.SpecialFolder.CommonApplicationData}\ParticularSoftware`

 ### Application specific license location

 Licenses can be shipped along with an endpoint's artifacts.
-By default, NServiceBus endpoints will look for a `license.xml` in the applications base directory (`AppDomain.CurrentDomain.BaseDirectory`).
+By default, endpoints will look for a `license.xml` in the applications base directory (`AppDomain.CurrentDomain.BaseDirectory`).

-WARNING: The `{AppDomain.CurrentDomain.BaseDirectory}\License\License.xml` path will no longer be checked by NServiceBus.
+WARNING: The `{AppDomain.CurrentDomain.BaseDirectory}\License\License.xml` path will no longer be checked.

 ### Registry based license locations

 When running on the full .NET Framework, endpoints will [continue to search the registry locations](/nservicebus/licensing/) for a suitable license.

-When running on the .NET Core platform, NServiceBus endpoints **will not search the registry**, even when running on Windows.
+When running on the .NET Core platform, endpoints **will not search the registry**, even when running on Windows.